jhpyle/docassemble/_docs/groups.md

 that nothing more needs to be done to populate the items in the group.
 You can still add more items to the list if you want to, using [`code` block]s.

-The `.gather()` method only asks enough questions about each item in order to display it.
-For example, if you have a [`PartyList`] called `witness`, the items will be [`Individual`]s, and the bare minimum information needed to display an [`Individual`] is the [`Individual`]'s `.name.first`.
-So if you have a question that offers to set the `.name.first` attribute, this question will be asked during the gathering process.
-However, questions that set other attributes of the object will not be asked during the gathering process.
-If your interview uses these attributes, the questions to gather them will be asked after the list is gathered.
-This might not be an ideal ordering of the questions in your interview.

-You can tweak the way information is gathered about the items in a list by setting the `.complete_attribute` to the name of an attribute that is defined whenever all the necessary attributes have been set.
-This way, you can include a [`code` block] that sets the attribute after ensuring that all necessary attributes have been defined.
-This [`code` block] will be run during the process of gathering each item.
-Here is an example:

-{% include side-by-side.html demo="gather-manual-gathered-object" %}

-Note that when `.complete_attribute` is set to the text `'complete'`, the attribute that will be used is `.complete`.
-You can use any attribute name here.

-In fact, this particular example could be simplified, since there is just one question that needs to be asked to gather the necessary attributes.

-{% include side-by-side.html demo="gather-manual-gathered-object-simple" %}

-This way, you do not need to use a [`code` block].
-However, if your interview needs to ask multiple questions about each item in the group, it is better to use an artificial attribute like `.complete`.

 ## Detailed explanation of gathering process